Brilliant Lances

 Brilliant Lances is a 1993 game published by Game Designers' Workshop.

 Gameplay

-Brilliant Lances is a game in which the system for starship combat for Traveller: The New Era is presented.
+Brilliant Lances is a game in which the starship combat system for Traveller: The New Era is presented.

 Reception

 Brennan O'Brien reviewed Brilliant Lances in White Wolf #42 (April 1994), rating it a 1.5 out of 5 and stated that "GDW, as far as I'm concerned, bombs with this one.
 I don't like the flow of play for an RPG setting.
 I feel cheated by the starship design system and the quality of components is lacking.
 Overall, the value of Brilliant Lances is very slim."